Terra-Modern/Terra-Modern.github.io/posts/set-up-a-website-with-nikola-and-github-pages/index.md

 This command builds your site, commits all the changes to your local git repo in their proper branches, then pushes everything to your remote repo on GitHub.
 Once GitHub has processed your changes, GitHub Pages will then begin hosting your site.
 The update process typically doesn't take long, though you will need to refresh your browser to see the changes.

-If you created a user or organization site, your site will be hosted at `https://<your repo name>.github.io`.
+If you created a user or organization site, your site will be hosted at:

+`https://<your repo name>.github.io`

-If you created a project site, your site will be hosted at `https://<your GitHub user name>.github.io/<your repo name>/`.
+If you created a project site, your site will be hosted at:

+`https://<your GitHub user name>.github.io/<your repo name>/`

 # {{% emoji party_popper %}} Celebrate! {{% emoji confetti_ball %}}